 The pension is one of the oldest examples of tax-efficient investing.
 It exists because governments want to encourage and help people to save and invest for their futures.

 There are various different forms of pension, each of which gives you a different level of control over the investments that are put inside.
 Most people choose to let a professional investor manage their pension portfolio but it is possible to do all the work yourself via a Self-Invested Personal Pension (SIPP), if you feel confident enough to do so.

-As with an ISA, you won’t pay any CGT on investments held in a pension, and you won’t pay any tax on the income earned by those investments except dividend income – where a 10% tax is paid automatically and can’t be reclaimed.
+As with an ISA, you won’t pay any CGT on investments held in a pension, and you won’t pay any tax on the income earned by those investments except dividend income.

-More importantly, any contributions you make to your pension – up to a maximum allowance of £40,000 or 100% of earnings each year – receive tax relief.
+More importantly, any contributions you make to your pension, up to a maximum limit, receive tax relief.
 This means that if you choose to contribute some of your own net income to your pension pot then the government will return some of the tax you’ve already paid on that money.

 As of this year, you can do a number of new – and highly significant – things with your pension when you retire.
 For example, you can choose if you wish to withdraw your entire pension pot as a lump sum, subject to tax.

 Funds committed to your pension are tied up until you are at least 55.
-There is also a lifetime limit to the amount that you can keep in a pension: currently £1.25m (falling to £1m from 6 April 2016).
+There is also a lifetime limit to the amount that you can keep in a pension, without incurring a charge (£1m from 6 April 2016).
 And while the pension fund itself is tax-efficient, when you come to draw an income, you’ll find the taxman wants his cut (unlike with an ISA).

 The range of permitted investments is wider than with an ISA but there are still some restrictions.
 And don’t forget that as pension arrangements can be complex, you will need to consider a number of additional costs and charges.